 If you would like to earn while you learn, consider an apprenticeship.
 York's Apprenticeship Hub has details of many local apprenticeship opportunities.
 The national Apprenticeships website has information and real life stories about becoming an apprentice.

-If you are 19 or older, Aspire-Igen offers employablity and skills programmes, practical guidance and support towards your next steps in learning and work.
+If you are 19 or older, Aspire-Igen offers employability and skills programmes, practical guidance and support towards your next steps in learning and work.

-We are offering FREE Employability Training!
+For young people aged 16 – 24 and struggling to find work Aspire-Igen are offering FREE Employability Training.
 This is specifically designed to get you into employment in 12 weeks.

 The programme will support you in to your next steps of employment, apprenticeships and further training, through packages tailored to your individual needs.